ncirocco/psio-helper/README.md

 `./psioHelper <command> -h` displays help for the given command

 ### Auto
 `./psioHelper auto` - Merges bin files and generates cu2 sheets for all the files in the given directory.
-It's the default behavior if no arguments are passed.
+It's the default behavior if no command and arguments are passed (same that just double click the executable).

 #### Arguments
 `dir`: Directory containing the files to be processed.
 By default uses the current directory.

 `destinationDir`: Directory to store the processed files, if it doesn't exists it gets created.
-By default it creates an `output` folder in the current directory.
+If this argument is not passed it creates an `output` folder in the current directory.

 #### Example
 `./psioHelper auto -dir="MyISOsFolder" -destinationDir="newEmptyFolder"`